markstringer-dti/markstringer-dti.github.io/dti.md

 Of course, you can just find a new job.
 When you start to look you might be astounded to find that you're not the only person on that project who is looking.
 Recruiters have a unique handle on which projects are going badly.

+## Chapter 4 - Flowers and Fruit
+### Concept
+This is a distinction that I picked up from reading about Taoism.
+Put bluntly, there are two ways that you can get paid.

+You can get paid for looking good and you can get paid for doing good.
+In Taoist terms.
+Getting paid for looking good is "Flowers" and getting paid for doing good is "Fruit."

+Don't get me wrong.
+It might seem as we go through this chapter that I'm down on flowers.
+I'm not down on flowers.
+Flowers are great.
+In project management terms, the equivalent of flowers are ideas.

+People have ideas, those ideas get funding and that's how projects are born.
+Something that ideas and flowers have in common is that they appeal is immediate and unthinking.
+It doesn't take any thought to like a rose.
+Of course, some people might not like roses.
+But the people who do, don't have to work it out.

+Something similar seems to happen with ideas, the kind of ideas that get funded as projects seem to have a common structure that gives them immediate appeal, so that, like flowers, those who are expose to them respond to them positively and unthinkingly.

+Often this is in terms of easy, fast, cheap, same and all.

+For example - "Does everything that the old system does, but cheaper and faster."

+"Deals with all customer enquiries, without the need for human involvement."

+"One stop shop for everybody who is trying to do this job."

+Just like flowers, ideas get paid for being attractive to people before they even think about it.

+What about fruit?
+What's the difference between fruit and flowers?
+It isn't that they difficult to grow.
+There's lots of effort involved in growing both.
+And although it might *look* easy to put together an attractive idea that can get funding.
+Clearly it isn't, otherwise everybody would have managed to get a project funded.

+No, the difference between fruit and flowers isn't that one is easier to do that the other.
+The difference is that the fruit has to actually be eaten.
+The users of fruit interact with it in a completely different way to the users of flowers.

+Users eat fruit.
+The only look at flowers.
+Nobody ever died from looking at an unpleasant flower.
+A sour apple can give you bad indigestion and some fruit is actually poisonous.

+Similarly, implemented, delivered projects have to actually give value to their users and this involve an interaction with users which is different from buying and selling flowers.
+User have to actually get some good, some value out of using a software product.
+What 'good' that value, is, is radically different for different kinds of products.
+For example, it's very different for a social media product than it is for a government form.
+But like fruit, the process of "using" fruit for users is one were, if it doesn't taste right, they will spit it out, and if it isn't grown right, it could do them harm.

+### Connections

+### Concrete Practice

+### Conclusion